LSkrebe/SonicMindScapes/README.md

 ## Features
 - Real-time Audio Generation: Creates unique soundscapes on the fly.
 - Modular Architecture: Easily integrate new sound modules and generation algorithms.
-- Python-based: Leverages the power and flexibility of Python for audio synthesis and control.
 - Cross-platform: Designed to run on various operating systems.

 ## UI Preview